 Key Findings from our interview:

-As a team we constructed a journey map.
+We constructed a journey map.
 This journey map allowed us to visualize the different stages that the user would go through before starting their remote education in the fall semester.
 From looking at the Journey map, we felt that the best point of intervention would have been after the user was notified that their learning experience would be fully remote but before they had actually started their courses.
 We understood that once classes started, students would have been more preoccupied with their school work and so they would not have much time to create those meaningful relationships with their peers.
 Therefore, we wanted to give students the opportunity to connect with others in their school before online classes started.

 After creating our journey map, we collectively brainstormed roughly 47 How Might We questions.
 From there, we moved on to dot voting and narrowed down our scope to 5 statements.
 Some time later, after much discussion amongst the four of us, we finalized our main HMW question.

-Continuing from where we left off on day 1 of our sprint, we then independently searched for inspiration from apps that were already launched on the app store.
+Continuing from where we left off on day 1 of our sprint, we independently searched for inspiration from apps that were already launched on the app store.
 We looked at apps ranging from friendship apps, dating apps, and university apps.
 We wanted to focus on creating that online atmosphere for students to create those meaningful relationships, hence, we were very open to researching different types of industry apps.

 Moving on to sketching, I found this process to be very enjoyable.
 I personally really liked sketching and seeing everyone’s creative ideas put onto paper.
 As a team we started off with crazy 8’s just to get our creativity going, and then drew full concept sketches based on our crazy 8’s.
 After completing our individual sketches, we then reconvened and presented each of our sketches in the form of the art museum.

-After viewing each others sketches, we proceeded with dot voting which specific ideas we wanted to include into our solution.
+After viewing each other's sketches, we proceeded with dot voting which specific ideas we wanted to include into our solution.
 Our team felt that it was important to draw out a storyboard as it would help us understand the flow of our persona’s main interaction with our product over time.

-Waleed said we were off to a great start.
+Our client said we were off to a great start.
 The advice we got was to reflect on our HMW statement.
 Did our HMW statement really empathize with our user and represent the emotional experience for our target user?
-In that moment, I paused for a second and took a step back to reflect on what Waleed was asking us to do.
+At that moment, I paused for a second and took a step back to reflect on what our client was asking us to do.
 He mentioned that if our HMW statement didn’t accurately reflect the value proposition we wanted to bring to our users, how could we design a digital solution that would be beneficial to them?
 Was our solution really solving our users’ challenges?
 And just like that we knew we had to go back to the drawing board.
 As a team we started asking ourselves “Would students feel awkward messaging each other to do an online cooking class together?
 Would this really allow them to bond and get to know each other?” … This was such an eye opening moment for our team and a learning experience I can promise you I will never forget when designing in the future.

 Here is our improved HMW statement:

 After implementing the changes from our pivot, we began designing our high-fidelity wireframes in Figma.
-Because of the tight time constraint of this project, we decided to divide the work accordingly.
-My teammates Elizabeth and Hillary were in charge of developing the high-fidelity wireframes, whilst, Patrick and I focused on creating the presentation.
+Because of the tight time constraints of this project, we decided to divide the work accordingly.
+My teammates Elizabeth and Hillary were in charge of developing the high-fidelity wireframes, while Patrick and I focused on creating the presentation.
 I am so proud of all of the hard work my team has put into creating this prototype and still keeping within the design constraints.

 After designing our high-fidelity screens and stitching it together, we completed 1 round of User testing with 5 participants who fit our target demographic.
 At the end of the usability testing we were left with very valuable insights.
 However, due to our tight time constraint for this project, we felt that it was best to prioritize the major changes that needed to be implemented in our next phase of design iterations.